FilipRokita/minecraft-server-docker/README.md

     ```bash
     docker-compose up -d
     ```
+    *Note:* You must run this command inside `mcsrv` folder

 6. **Attach to the Container**
     ```bash
-    docker attach mcsrv-mc-1
+    docker attach mcsrv_minecraft
     ```
-    Now you are in the docker container.
+    You are now in the Docker container.
+    *Note:* You must run this command inside `mcsrv` folder

 7. **Initial Server Configuration**
     - Follow the server or modpack guide for initial setup.
-    - Typical steps include:
+Common steps include:
-        - Downloading the `.jar` server file or `.zip` server files and unpack them into `data` folder.
-        - Running `java -jar server.jar`.
+        - Run `java -jar server.jar`.
-        - Accepting the EULA by editing `eula.txt`.
+        - Accept the EULA by editing `eula.txt`.
-        - Creating a `run.sh` script with:
+        - Create a `run.sh` script with:
         ```bash
         java -Xmx8G -jar server.jar nogui
         ```
-        Note: -Xmx8G change it to any other amount of ram that your server will use, in this case its 8GB
+        *Note:* Adjust `-Xmx8G` to match the amount of RAM your server will use (in this case, 8GB).
-    - Run the server manually for the first time, wait until the world genereates etc. and stop it with `stop`.
+    - Run the server manually for the first time, wait until the world generates, and stop it with `stop`.

 8. **Finalize Docker Configuration**
     - Edit the `Dockerfile` to uncomment the `CMD` line and ensure it points to your `run.sh` script.
+    - If necessary, modify `run.sh` to match the script provided by the modpack. (e.g, `startserver.sh`, `start.sh`)

 ## Usage